-The change in the actuarial value of assets from September 1, 2003 to September 1, 2004 is shown below:
+The change in the actuarial value of assets from September 1, 2005 to September 1, 2006 is shown below:

 Actuarial Value (\$M)

-Actuarial Assets, September 1, 2003 818
+Actuarial Assets, September 1, 2005 \$ 887

-District, State and Member Contributions + 38
+District, State and Member Contributions + 45

-Benefit Payments and Refunds - 54
+Benefit Payments and Refunds - 63

-• Expected Investment Income (based on 8.0% assumption) + 64
+• Expected Investment Income (based on 8.0% assumption) + 70

-Actuarial Investment Gain/(Loss) - 23
+Actuarial Investment Gain/(Loss) + 10

-Actuarial Assets, September 1, 2004 \$ 843
+Actuarial Assets, September 1, 2006 \$ 949

-The dollar-weighted rate of return, net of investment and administrative expenses, measured on the actuarial value of assets was approximately +5.2%.
+The dollar-weighted rate of return, net of investment and administrative expenses, measured on the actuarial value of assets was approximately +9.1%.
 A comparison of asset values on both the market and actuarial basis is shown below:

 September 1

-2004 2003 2002
+2003 2004 2005 20

-Market Value of Assets 775 737 658
+Market Value of Assets \$737 \$775 \$883 \$978

-Actuarial Value of Assets 843 818 801
+Actuarial Value of Assets 818 843 887 949

-Actuarial Value/Market Value 109% 111% 122%
+Actuarial Value/Market Value 111% 109% 100% 97%

-The estimated rate of return on the actuarial and market value of assets for the recent past is shown below:
+The estimated rate of return on the actuarial and market value of assets for the recent past is shown below.
+The asset smoothing method is mitigating the volatility of market value returns as demonstrated in the returns graphed below:

-Experience for Year Ended 2004
+Experience for Year Ended 2006

-As of the valuation date, the actuarial liability is \$1.066 billion and the actuarial value of assets is \$843 million, resulting in an unfunded actuarial liability (UAL) of \$223 million.
-This is an increase of \$32 million from last year's UAL.
-Numerous factors contributed to the change in the Systems' UAL between September 1, 2003 and September 1, 2004.
+As of the valuation date, the actuarial liability is \$1.195 billion and the actuarial value of assets is \$949 million, resulting in an unfunded actuarial liability (UAL) of \$246 million.
+This is an increase of \$6 million from last year's UAL.
+Numerous factors contributed to the change in the Systems' UAL between September 1, 2005 and September 1, 2006.
 The components are examined in the following discussion.

 Actuarial gains (or losses) result from actual experience that is more (or less) favorable than anticipated based on the actuarial assumptions.
 These "experience" (or actuarial) gains or losses are reflected in the UAL and are measured as the difference between the expected unfunded actuarial liability and the actual unfunded actuarial liability, taking into account any changes due to assumption or benefit provision changes.
-Overall, the System experienced a net actuarial loss of \$28 million.
-Nearly all of the loss was due to the experience loss on the actuarial value of assets.
+Overall, the System experienced a net actuarial loss of \$5 million.
+There was no one major factor contributing to the actuarial loss but rather a number of factors of comparable magnitude as shown below.

-The change in the unfunded actuarial liability between September 1, 2003 and 2004 is shown below (in millions):
+The change in the unfunded actuarial liability between September 1, 2005 and 2006 is shown below (in millions):

-Unfunded Actuarial Liability, September 1, 2003 \$ 191
+Unfunded Actuarial Liability, September 1, 2005 \$ 240

-Expected change in UAL + 4
+Expected change in UAL

+Contributions in excess of fixed payroll rate - 8

+Amortization method + 9

-Investment experience + 23
+Investment experience - 10

 Liability experience

-Salary increases - 6
+Salary increases + 4

-New entrants/Rehires + 4
+New entrants/Rehires + 3

-Mortality + 5
+- Mortality + 3

+- Retirement + 2

-Other demographic experience + 2
+Other demographic experience + 3

 Benefit enhancements + 0

 Change in actuarial assumptions + 0

-Unfunded Actuarial Liability, September 1, 2004 \$
+Unfunded Actuarial Liability, September 1, 2006 \$ 246